FranzSkuffka/notes/lectures/neural_methods_nlp.md

 NNs can bring quick results

-new thinking with regard to classical procedures for sorting etc. architectures methods data
+new thinking with regard to classic procedures for sorting etc. architectures methods data

 traing of embedded terms vs related phrases

-new architectures that do not match with classical pipelines
+new architectures that do not match with classic pipelines

 - what are arguments for certains semantic terms

 transfer learnings
 traning labeller for semantic roles
-> learned parameters get integrated into the network that lateron
+> learned parameters get integrated into greate networks lateron